rezonant/dibello/README.md

 });
 ```

-We're excited to see what you can make using Skate.
+We're excited to see what you can make using Dibello.
 So npm install
 and get started!

 ### Contributing

-Fork us on [Github](http://github.com/rezonant/skate).
+Fork us on [Github](http://github.com/rezonant/dibello).
 Please use
 the Github workflow (ie use feature-specific branches and send
 pull requests).
 Please only send PRs to the master branch unless
 absolutely necessary.